jonahsmith/personal-site/_projects/nytimes-live.md

 ### Live Admin

 Live Admin is the primary editing interface for live coverage at The New York Times.
-It's a TypeScript application with a React frontend and Express backend that uses Firestore to supports near-realtime editing of live assets, used by dozens of editors daily.
+It's a TypeScript application with a React frontend and Express backend that uses Firestore to support near-realtime editing of live assets.
+The system is used by dozens of editors daily.

 ### Reporter Updates

 The reporter update is a coverage format representing a brief piece of reporter analysis or on-the-ground reporting.
 I led the development of the initial prototype [as part of the 2020 election](/projects/nytimes-election-2020), and later led the effort to productionize it, making the format fully turnkey, integrating it into the broader publishing ecosystem, and building systems to establish a Slack-based filing workflow.
 I have also led the development of new features, including threaded updates, which allow reporters to respond to one another.

-The flow from filing to the web can be (and regularly is) completed in less than 30 seconds.
+The flow from filing to the web can be (and regularly is) completed in less than 30 seconds, making it one of the fastest ways to publish content at The New York Times.
 Since it was created, the format has been used by reporters to break news at several historic moments, including the verdicts in the Derek Chauvin and Kyle Rittenhouse trials.

 The systems powering reporter updates are written in JavaScript and TypeScript and serialize content into protocol buffers for publishing via gRPC.
-All system components were designed to be highly extensible and have been successfully extended to support workflows and formats outside of reporter updates.
+All system components were designed to be highly extensible and have been successfully extended to support workflows and formats outside reporter updates.

 ### Live messaging